MicroEJ/docs/Tutorials/index.rst

 Each training announces its prerequisites.
 For those including hands-on, it may be required to use one of those development kits:

-- `i.MX RT1170 Evaluation Kit <https://www.nxp.com/design/design-center/development-boards-and-designs/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVKB>`__.
+- `NXP i.MX RT1170 Evaluation Kit <https://www.nxp.com/design/design-center/development-boards-and-designs/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVKB>`__.
 - `STM32F7508-DK Evaluation Kit <https://www.st.com/en/evaluation-tools/stm32f7508-dk.html>`__.

 Otherwise, the hands-on can be fully completed using MICROEJ SDK Simulator.